cdpointpoint/ropemporium_party/challenges/mipsel/01_ret2win/README.md

     0x00400a6c <+108>:	nop
     End of assembler dump.

-Si on saute plutôt sur j'adresse `0x00400a08`
+Si on saute plutôt sur l'adresse `0x00400a08`

     0x00400a00 <+0>:	addiu	sp,sp,-32
     0x00400a04 <+4>:	sw	ra,28(sp)